mwvgroup/pwv_kpno/README.md

 ## 1) Package Description

 pwv_kpno is a Python package for modeling the atmospheric transmission function at Kitt Peak National Observatory.
-It is capable of providing models in the optical and near-infrared (7000 to 11000 Angstroms) for years 2010 onward.
+It provides atmospheric models in the optical and near-infrared (7000 to 11000 Angstroms) for years 2010 onward.
 Knowing the atmospheric transmission function is important when correcting ground based astronomical observations for atmospheric effects.
-Observed spectra are typically corrected using observations of a telluric standard star. pwv_kpno provides an alternative method that does not require dedicated observation time, and that can be run at the observers convenience.
+Observed spectra are typically corrected using observations of a telluric standard star. pwv_kpno provides an alternative method that does not require dedicated observation time, and that can be run at the observer's convenience.

 When working in the optical and near-infrared, the atmospheric transmission function is highly dependent on the amount of precipitable water vapor (PWV)